 - Have a Standardized Process

 - Know Your End Goal

 - Improve Your Leadership Skills

 To be a great project manager, you need to be able to communicate effectively.
-CloudApp is the perfect communication tool because it features screen and webcam recording, GIF creation, and image annotation features to help you get your points across faster.
+CloudApp is the perfect communication tool because it features webcam and screen recording, GIF creation, image snippets, and image annotation features to help you get your points across faster.